FAQs

 Mississippi State University ITS

-The College of Engineering has a software portal that lists software for specific departments.
-If your major department has software available for coursework, you can find it at:
+The College of Engineering has a portal that lists available software for specific departments.
+If your major’s department has software available for coursework, you can find it at:

 Bagley College of Engineering Software Portal

-We are happy to assist with class-required software during one of the student software sessions on Mondays 9-12 and Thursdays 2-5 in McCain 300A.
+We are happy to assist with class-required software during one of the student software sessions on Mondays from 9 AM – 12 Noon and Thursdays 2 PM – 5 PM in McCain 300A.
 If you are a distance student or are unable to come by during one of the established sessions, please email support at support@engr.msstate.edu requesting a remote session be setup to assist with the software installation.

 TeamViewer/LogMeIn/Chrome Remote Desktop

-Due to allowing 3rd party access inside of the MSU/Engineering networks, we do not support TeamViewer, LogMeIn, or Chrome Remote Desktop; however, we do support the built in Windows feature Remote Desktop Connection (often referred to as RDP or remote desktop protocol).
+Given the policy against third-party access within the MSU/Engineering networks, we do not support the use of TeamViewer, LogMeIn, or Chrome Remote Desktop.
+However, we do endorse the native Windows feature Remote Desktop Connection (commonly known as RDP or remote desktop protocol).

-Please let us know if you would like to proceed with setting up RDP to allow remote access.
+Please let us know if you would like to proceed with setting up RDP for remote access.